as08gIQ31/Skeleton-MixFormer0/README.md

  # Transform the skeleton to the center of the first frame
  python seq_transformation.py
 ~~~
+The pre-processed UAV data can be referred [here](https://drive.google.com/drive/my-drive)

 # Training & Testing
 ### Training
 + Change the config file depending on what you want.